carlocabrera/giphy-search/README.md

 # Giphy Search Tool

-Search and view all the gifs on Giphy
+Search and view gifs on using Giphy's API.

+**Instuctions:**
+1. First enter the topic of your choosing into the form and create a  Gif button.
+2. Then click on the gif button to view Gifs.